FEUP-LDTS-2023/AsphaltRush_project-l02gr03/docs/README.md

 ![New Power ups Image](images/NewPowerups.png)

 ### In-Game Shop
-Introduce a in-game shop where players can utilize coins, collected during the game, to unlock new cars.
+Introduce an in-game shop where players can utilize coins, collected during the game, to unlock new cars.

 ## DESIGN